What is a fresher resume?

 1. Write a compelling “about me” section

-For freshers, it’s better to opt for an “About Me” introduction rather than a resume summary, which focuses more on work-related accomplishments and is therefore better suited to more experienced job seekers.
+For freshers, it’s better to opt for an “About Me” introduction rather than a resume summary, which is better suited to more experienced job seekers.

 As a recent graduate, you should include the following information in the “About Me” section of your resume: